 Cover image: Summer Skyes 11.
 Main Image: Beat

-Beat is the UK’s leading charity supporting people who are affected by eating disorders or having difficulties with food, weight and shape.
+Beat is a UK charity supporting people who are affected by eating disorders or having difficulties with food, weight and shape.
 While most of those affected are young women and girls, 10 per cent of sufferers are thought to be male.

 The organisation aims to deal with eating disorders in three main ways: